Thomas55555/husqvarna_automower/README.md

    * Copy and paste the *Application Key* into the *OAuth Client ID* field
    * Copy and paste the *Application Secret* into the *OAuth Client Secret* field

-5. Click Create
+5. Click **Create**

 6. Browser will be redirected to Husqvarna Developer site.
 Sign in and Authorize the integration to connect with your Husqvarna account

 7. After authorizing the integration the browser will show the my Home Assistant redirect link to link this account.
-Click on Link Account.
+Click on **Link Account**.

-8. Confirm successful connection of Automowers and assign to an HA area if desired.
+8. Confirm successful connection of mower and assign to an HA area if desired.

 ### Camera Sensor